Accessible PDF: How to Tag Content in PDF

 An accessible PDF is a document designed to be read by assistive technology, such as screen readers, which can convert text to speech, braille displays, and other devices.
 As a result, people with disabilities can access information and perform tasks that are otherwise difficult or impossible.

-The important aspect of making a PDF accessible is the process of tagging.
-Tagging a PDF involves adding hidden metadata to the document, which provides structure and context to the content.
+The key aspect of making a PDF accessible is the process of tagging.
+Tagging a PDF means adding hidden metadata to the document, which provides structure and context to the content.

 Why Tag PDF

 Tagging a PDF is a crucial step in creating an accessible document.
-When you tag a PDF, you are essentially providing a structure to the document that enables assistive technology to navigate through the content more easily.
+When you tag a PDF, you give the document a structure that enables assistive technology to navigate the content more easily.

-By tagging a PDF, you are ensuring all the content is properly organized and formatted.
-It makes the document more accessible, but it also demonstrates a commitment to inclusivity and accessibility, which is essential in today's digital landscape.
+By tagging a PDF, you ensure all the content is properly organized and formatted.
+This makes the document more accessible and also shows a commitment to inclusivity and accessibility, which is essential in today's digital landscape.

 Characteristics of Accessible PDF Files